Thanks for visiting - 2023 marks our 20th anniversary!

 [30 second pause]

 How did it go?
-Here is how it went for me (approximately):
+Here's how it usually goes for me:

-Finally, you can't "force" yourself to eliminate all of your negative thoughts.
-You can try, but you will only get annoyed when they sneak back in.
-Not to mention that if you deliberately try and eliminate certain thoughts, you will actually think about them more.
+Not to mention, if you deliberately try and eliminate certain thoughts, you will actually think about them more.

-Meditation strengthens your awareness - it allows you to notice your mind and its compulsive activity without getting caught up in it.
+Meditation strengthens your awareness - it allows you to observe your mind and its non-stop activity without getting caught up in it.

-Instead of identifying with your mind and turning thoughts and emotions into "your story," you learn to move your attention away from the mental noise and let it be as it is.
+Instead of identifying with your mind and turning thoughts and emotions into "your story," it teaches you to move your attention away from the mental noise and let it be as it is.

 This is commonly referred to as "letting thoughts and emotions pass."

-When you strengthen your awareness and learn to move your attention away, you are able to break free from conditioned behavior that leads to the daily struggles we all face (anxiety, depression, stress, problems with focus and productivity, et cetera).
+As you strengthen awareness and get better at controlling the focus of your attention, you are able to start chipping away at the conditioned behavior that leads to the daily struggles we all face (stress, feelings of anxiety and depression, problems with focus and productivity...).

-Have you ever had a panic attack, or anxiety about something?
-Meditation will not make it magically disappear.
-But, it will allow you to change your relationship with it and - as a result - reduce (and oftentimes eliminate) your suffering.
+As an example, you've no doubt had anxiety about something (or many things) in your life.
+Meditation will not make anxiety magically disappear.
+What it will do is allow you to change your relationship with it, and - as a result - reduce (and, oftentimes eliminate) the impact.

 When the anxiety comes, you recognize it:

 Notice it as it arises.
-Be aware of the thoughts, emotions, and sensations.
-Realize you don't have to get caught up in them - move your attention away and focus it on the present moment.
+Be aware of the thoughts, emotions, and sensations - this act of "being aware" helps you break identification with the mental activity.
+Realize you don't have to get caught up in the "mental drama" - instead, move your attention away from it and focus on the present moment.

-Your mind will try to convince you that the mental drama is urgent and critical, and in many cases a matter of "life or death."
-But, consistent practice teaches you that you no longer have to take the bait.
+Your mind will try to convince you that the drama it creates is urgent and critical, and in many cases a matter of "life or death."
+It will try to pull your attention back in.
+Through meditation, however, you learn you no longer have to take the bait.